ucl-isd/check-dhcpfilter/README.txt

 ----

 This script can be run on a D@U Mgmt session (the PowerShell module is already present on these systems).

+[Watch this space for a utility system where this could be run as a scheduled task]